kerkkaju/VBA/README.md

 # VBA
-VBA projects related assessment, for instance
+VBA projects related to assessment, for instance.

+Assessment 1.0 is still partly in Finnish which may make it difficult to understand for those no knowing Finnish :)